Columbus: (614) 228-2100 - Cleveland: (216) 333-5200

 What happens if my spouse and I are unable to reach an agreement on a particular issue?

-Unfortunately, not all couples are able to come to an agreement on the division of assets and debts and the allocation of parental rights.
-In the event that you cannot reach an agreement you will have to file a contested divorce.
-With a contested divorce the court will make the decision on how to resolve the dispute.
-A contested divorce can be a very expensive and time consuming matter.
+Unfortunately, not all couples can agree on the division of assets and debts and the allocation of parental rights.
+If you cannot reach an agreement you will have to file a contested divorce.
+With a contested divorce the court will decide on how to resolve the dispute.
+A contested divorce can be a very expensive and time-consuming matter.

 What is the difference between an Ohio Divorce and an Ohio Dissolution?

 The primary difference between an uncontested divorce and a dissolution is that with a dissolution, BOTH parties must attend the final hearing.
-With an uncontested divorce the plaintiff can attend the hearing with a witness.
-If both parties intent to come to the final hearing I suggest that you choose a dissolution rather than a divorce.
+With an uncontested divorce, the plaintiff can attend the hearing with a witness.
+If both parties intend to come to the final hearing I suggest that you choose a dissolution rather than a divorce.